Campus and Community Fund

 - Agree to list Dwight Hall as a sponsor in your materials

-After approval by the Financial Coordinator, groups will need to complete the Reimbursement Form, Please note, any reimbursement to an individual will be made electronically via email through Chase Bank, and any reimbursement to member groups will be made by paper check.
+After approval by the Financial Coordinator, groups will need to complete the Reimbursement Form.
+You must turn in the receipts and paperwork form by the deadline: Sunday, April 15th.
+Please note, any reimbursement to an individual will be made electronically via email through Chase Bank, and any reimbursement to member groups will be made by paper check.
 For more information, please read the FAQ below.

 How does Dwight Hall decide which groups get funding?